UniMath/agda-unimath/src/commutative-algebra/sums-commutative-rings.lagda.md

   where

   sum-one-element-Commutative-Ring :
-    (f : functional-vec-Commutative-Ring A 1) →
+    (f : functional-tuple-Commutative-Ring A 1) →
-    sum-Commutative-Ring A 1 f ＝ head-functional-vec 0 f
+    sum-Commutative-Ring A 1 f ＝ head-functional-tuple 0 f
   sum-one-element-Commutative-Ring =
     sum-one-element-Ring (ring-Commutative-Ring A)

   sum-two-elements-Commutative-Ring :
-    (f : functional-vec-Commutative-Ring A 2) →
+    (f : functional-tuple-Commutative-Ring A 2) →
     sum-Commutative-Ring A 2 f ＝
     add-Commutative-Ring A (f (zero-Fin 1)) (f (one-Fin 1)) sum-two-elements-Commutative-Ring =